zittaaaaaaa-star/Stryde/replit.md

-# STRYDE - Energy Harvesting Patent Licensing Platform
+# STRYDE Energy Harvesting Platform

 ## Overview

-STRYDE is a marketing and lead generation website for licensing revolutionary energy harvesting technologies.
-The platform showcases two core patent technologies (Piezoelectricity and REWOD) and provides an interactive contact form for potential licensees to submit inquiries.
-The application features a modern, solarpunk-themed design that emphasizes sustainability and clean energy innovation.
+STRYDE is a marketing and lead generation platform for energy harvesting patent licensing.
+The application showcases two revolutionary technologies—Piezoelectricity and REWOD (Reverse Electrowetting on Dielectric)—and enables potential licensees to submit inquiries about commercial, residential, and industrial applications.
+The platform features a modern, solarpunk-inspired design with a focus on sustainable energy solutions.

 ## User Preferences